weaponsforge/send-email/README.md

 ### `npm run transpile:noemit`

-Runs type-checking without generating the JavaScript or declaration files from the TypeScript files in the `/src` directory.

-### `npm run transpile:test`

 Runs type-checking without generating the JavaScript or declaration files from the TypeScript files in the `/src` and `__tests__` directories.

 ### `npm run lint`